riceissa/issarice.com/wiki/egoism-of-personal-websites.md

 #aliases:
 ---

+In content creation, one important decision to make is the venue.
-Given identical written content, it can make a big difference where that content is hosted.
+This follows from the observation that given identical written content, it can make a big difference where that content is hosted.

+While content creation can provide [value for the creator](http://issarice.com/the-value-of-content-creation#value-for-the-creator), this is unlikely to be as big of a consideration.
+Even if value for the creator is foremost, we can still try to achieve both kinds of value (to the creator, to the world) [separately](http://lesswrong.com/lw/6z/purchase_fuzzies_and_utilons_separately/).
 If the biggest factor for one in creating online content is that useful information is processed by the greatest number of people, how much content should one's personal site have?
 In other words, given the choice of where to publish among places like one's personal site, Quora, Wikipedia, reddit, and so on, how should one decide where to publish a particular piece of written content?